Tracee Ellis Ross Shuts Instagram Down By Posing In A Yellow Bodysuit

 “The struggle is real!
 Thanks for sharing that it takes work!!!” another follower exclaimed.

 The Instagram post from Ross also comes as the multitalented star prepares for her latest show with ABC.
 The actress’ project, Mixed-ish is slated to premiere later this month.
-According to USA Today, Mixed-ish follows Ross’ Black-ish character Rainbow Johnson at age 12 and will be portrayed by Arica Hammel.
-The show will follow young Bow, her brother Johan (Ethan William Childress) and her sister Santamonica (Mykal-Michelle Harris) as they and their parents Alicia (Tika Sumpter) and Paul (Mark-Paul Gosselaar) leave life on a secluded commune and move to the suburbs.
-Once they get there, however, the children face the struggles that come with being mixed race in the 1980s.
+According to USA Today, Mixed-ish follows Ross’ Black-ish character Rainbow Johnson at age 12.
+The show will follow young Bow (Arica Hammel), her brother Johan (Ethan William Childress) and her sister Santamonica (Mykal-Michelle Harris) as they and their parents Alicia (Tika Sumpter) and Paul (Mark-Paul Gosselaar) leave life on a secluded commune and move to the suburbs.
+Once they get there, however, the children will face the struggles that come with being mixed race in the 1980s.

 Ross, who is the executive producer on the series, said she wanted to create a show that explores the “mixed-race experience” and said that she hadn’t seen it before on a sitcom.